WoodenStone/react-native-task-pool/README.md

 And by adding tasks into different pool and organizing daily tasks one may have a better perspective on life with "mind like water".

-This app is built with React Native and it is a personal practice work for learning React and RN.
+This app is built with React Native and it is a personal practice work for learning RN.

 ### PREVIEW